Cortisol: What Foods Trigger Cortisol?

 - Changes in appetite

-- Mid-afternoon crashes
+- Afternoon energy crashes

-Lifestyle Changes That Help Support Cortisol Balance
+Lifestyle Habits That May Support Cortisol Balance

 Food is only one part of the picture.
-Healthy habits can help bring cortisol back into a steady rhythm.

 1. Choose Nourishing, Grounding Foods

-- Whole grains like oats, quinoa, and brown rice
+- Whole grains such as oats, quinoa, and brown rice

 2. Prioritise Morning Light